 Keep it simple.
 Procedures must be understood by those who implement them if they are to deliver consistent results.
 Include scripts, checklists, and samples where appropriate to help people perform the task at hand.
 And always take advantage of technology that is out there for you.

-If you really want less stress, more profit and freedom and the ability to effectively pivot in the future, then make systems more of a priority.
+If you really want less stress, more profit, greater freedom, and the ability to effectively pivot in the future, then make systems more of a priority.
 Take it one at a time and build as you grow.
 It’s not hard, you simply need to kill the excuses.

 Get Serious About Systems